khimo/khimo.github.io/bli-guides/_help_drivers/lutron-leap.md

 Button with feedback LED, used for Keypads.
 Only available for HomeWorks setups.

-*Warning*: Buttons events received by the BLI will depend in the configuration of the button in Lutron side.
-If nothing is configured in lutron for a given event, you will not get the Event in the BLI.
-In order to get most buttons events it is recommended to setup the button in Lutron as "Conditional" and add at lease one "dummy" action (e.g.: an unnafected action in a lighting zone).
+> **Warning**: Button events received by BLI depend on the Lutron configuration.
+If nothing is configured in Lutron for a given event (HOLD, MULTI_TAP, etc.), you will not receive that event in BLI.
+To get most button events, setup the button in Lutron as "Conditional" and add at least one "dummy" action (e.g.: a dummy state variable change or an unaffected lighting zone action).

 ### DIMMER
 Simple dimmer with Level, used for Lutron *Dimmed* zones.